krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 When we look at a Kanban board, we see a point-in-time snapshot of where tasks
 are at that moment—but not how they got there.
 And by the time we read a
-summary report of how many tasks were finished and how long they took on
-average, much of the history of the system that produced those measurements
-has been lost.
-That makes it hard to reason about *why* those measurements are
-the way they are.
+summary report of how many tasks were finished and how long they took to go through the process on average, much of the history of the system that produced those measurements has been lost.
+That makes it hard to reason about *why* those measurements are the way they are.

 In complex knowledge work, each task often has a distinct history—different
 from other tasks present at the same time.
 Losing history makes it hard to
 reason about their interactions and how they impact the global behavior of the
 process.

+This problem is not unique to task work.
+Similar problems exist in almost all areas of business analysis that rely primarily on descriptive statistics as the primary measurement tool for system behavior.

-So we are reduced to trying to make inferences from local descriptive
+We are reduced to trying to make inferences from local descriptive
-statistics over a rapidly changing system—things like cycle times, throughput,
+statistics —things like cycle times, throughput, and work-in-process levels- over a rapidly changing process.

-and work-in-process levels.
-We try to reason about a process, which is shaped
-by its history, with measurements that struggle to represent or reason about
+We try to reason about a process which is shaped by its history, with measurement techniques that struggle to represent or reason about that history.
-that history.

 This is difficult to do, and we have no good tools right now that are fit for
 this purpose.

 This is where the presence calculus begins.

 While it often starts from the same snapshots, the calculus focuses on the
 time *in between*: when the task was present, where it was present, for how